What is a ghostwriter?

 Will you publish my book for me?
 Will it be available in print edition and/or eBook edition?

 If you do a little research on Print-On-Demand companies who simply print your book for you, you’ll find that many small presses offer this service for a reasonable rate.
-I can potentially point you in the direction of small presses who might do this for you, again they will definitely charge you to put your work into print or convert your work into an eBook – and there’s no guarantee on the time you should expect to wait before seeing your work in print or eBook format.
-Though if, for example, you’re producing an autobiography for your family and friends to enjoy, then this may well be the best way to achieve a low-scale print run of high quality, physical editions of your book.
+I can potentially point you in the direction of small presses who might do this for you, though again, they will definitely charge you to put your work into print or convert your work into an eBook – and there’s no guarantee on the time you should expect to wait before seeing your work in print or eBook format.
+If, for example, you’re producing an autobiography for your family and friends to enjoy, then Print-On-Demand may well be the best way to achieve a low-scale print run of high quality, physical editions of your book.

-Then there’s traditional publishing – the ultimate goal of every aspiring author.
+Then, there’s traditional publishing – the ultimate goal of most aspiring authors.
 If you are lucky enough to catch the attention of a literary agency, they will represent you and your work in search of a traditional publisher to get it published.
 Many of the largest publishing companies in the world will not accept unsolicited manuscripts – that is, manuscripts that do not originate from literary agents.
 Smaller publishers may pay attention to your application with a particularly sparkling synopsis and exciting opening chapter; always read their submission guidelines carefully and please, don’t ever send blanket submissions to a cluster of contacts at once.
 Take some time to ensure the submission you send is offering exactly the content required as per the publishing company’s guidelines.
-Whilst you’ll likely face rejection – an unfortunate reality for every writer on Earth – there’s always a chance that if you’ve made the effort to approach them in the right manner, someone will fall in love with your work and want to take a chance by publishing it.
+While you’ll likely face some rejection (an unfortunate reality for every writer), there’s always a chance that if you’ve made the effort to approach a literary agent or publisher in the right manner, someone will fall in love with your work and want to take a chance by publishing it.